New Americans in Ohio

 Franklin County is home to roughly a quarter of Ohio’s foreign-born population—especially the Somali refugee community—and they contribute to the state’s political and economic landscape.

-- The Somali Community Access Network estimates that Central Ohio was home to more than 45,000 Somali Americans in 2009—making it the second largest Somali population in the United States; second only to Minneapolis, Minnesota.
+- The Somali Community Access Network estimates that Central Ohio was home to more than 45,000 Somali Americans in 2009—making it the second largest Somali population in the United States behind Minneapolis, Minnesota.

 - Somalis own more than 400 small businesses in Columbus, Ohio, which contribute revenue to the local economy.